Integral boundary conditions in phase field models: Numerical tests

-In this test, the resulting linear systems are solved by the default direct solver using Sparse LU decomposition.
-For a sequence of tests, the initial mesh size is set to $0.1$ and then refined by a factor of $2$.
-For each mesh refinement, we report $L^2$ error inside the domain, $\|\Phi_e-\Phi_h\|_{L^2(\Omega)}$, $L^2$ error on the boundary $\Gamma_1$, $\|\Phi_e-\Phi_h\|_{L^2(\Gamma_1)}$, and $H^1_0$ error inside the domain, $\|\Phi_e - \Phi_h \|_{H^1_0(\Omega)}$, i.e. $\|\nabla(\Phi_e-\Phi_h)\|_{L^2(\Omega)}$, where $\Phi_e$ is the exact solution and $\Phi_h$ is the finite element solution.
-The results obtained by the Lagrange multiplier method and the modified Nitsche's method are shown in Tables \ref{Test1_Laarange} and \ref{Test1_Nitsche}, respectively.
-Numerical solutions obtained by the modified Nitsche's method achieve optimal convergence rate of $2$nd order under the $L^2$ norm inside the domain.
+In this test, the resulting linear system is solved by the default direct solver using Sparse LU decomposition.
+For a sequence of tests, the initial mesh size $h$ is set to $0.1$ and then refined by a factor of $2$.
+For each mesh refinement, we report $\|\Phi_e-\Phi_h\|_{0,\Omega}$, and $|\Phi_e - \Phi_h |_{1,\Omega}$.

+The results obtained by the Lagrange multiplier method and our new method are shown in Tables \ref{Test1_Laarange} and \ref{Test1_direct}, respectively.
+Numerical solutions obtained by the new method achieve optimal convergence rate of $2$nd order under the $L^2$ norm inside the domain.
 When the Lagrange multiplier method is used, the $L^2$ error convergence rate is not optimal, although the numerical solutions still converge.
-As to $L^2$ error on the boundary $\Gamma_1$, the modified Nitsche's method gives almost the exact solution whereas the numerical solution obtained by the Lagrange multiplier method is much less accurate.
-For $H^1_0$ error inside the domain, both methods achieve optimal convergence rate.
+For $|\Phi_e - \Phi_h|_{1,\Omega}$, both methods achieve optimal convergence rate.
+The new method is more accurate than the Lagrange multiplier method when comparing both $\|\Phi_e - \Phi_h \|_{0,\Omega}$ and $|\Phi_e - \Phi_h|_{1,\Omega}$ in this test.